eluftmann/docker-machine-helper.sh/README.md

     ```

-### Optionally add shell shortcut method with auto-completion
+### Optionally add shell shortcut method

-Check `completion.bash` source code for details and customization.
+Check `shortcut.bash` source code for details and customization.
 It defines additional method which acts as a CLI wrapper for multiple `docker-machine-helper.sh` scripts.

-It lets you execute the script from nested directories and autocomplete running containers names when using `exec` / `e` command.
+It lets you execute the script from nested directories or install it when not found.